Chinese New Year is all about welcoming good luck and fortune into your life, so stock your household with these auspicious items before the holidays!

 1. New Year cake

-New Year cake (年糕) is basically a traditional sticky rice cake.
+Also known as nian gao (年糕), New Year cake is a traditional sticky rice cake.
 Slice up the New Year cake and put it on the griddle, and it will become a very filling and satisfying sweet treat.
 Yes, it’s high in calories, but hey, we all deserve to live a little!
+If you don’t have a sweet tooth, you can still try other festive cakes, like turnip cake and taro cake.

 2. Chocolate gold coins

 One of the Chinese New Year rituals involves parents filling up a candy tray with lucky food and snacks for their kids.
-These chocolate coins are wrapped in gold foil to resemble a real coin, and they are usually kids’ number one favourite!
+These chocolate coins are wrapped in gold foil to resemble a real coin, and they are usually the kids’ favourite!

 3. Melon seeds